We do it all the time. We surprise someone with a bunch of bright yellow flowers to cheer them up.

 Today, they’re known as a talisman of love and a symbol of

-patience.
+of patience.
 Also known as starworts, Michaelmas daisies or

-colors – white, red, pink, purple, lavender and blue, with mostly
+colors – white, red, pink, purple, lavender and blue, with

-the honor of being the 20th wedding anniversary flower.
+being the 20th wedding anniversary flower.

 Bearing an unmistakable resemblance to a brightly